Athlon007/msc-ogg/README.md

-# WARNING: THIS IS A DEVELOPMENT VERSION.
-IT MAY HAVE UNEXPECED BUGS AND GLITCHES.
-# USE AT YOUR OWN RISK

 # My Summer Car Music Manager
 A simple tool which makes you life easier by automatically converting, naming and managing songs in Radio and CD folders of My Summer Car.